S. A. Saminatha Iyer: Early life

 S. A. Swaminatha Iyer was born in the Tanjore district of Tamil Nadu.
 He was the eldest of four sons of Sankaranarayana Dikshitar, the others being S. A. Subramania Iyer, S. A. Ayyaswami Iyer and S. A. Ananthanarayana Iyer.
 On completion of his education, Saminatha Iyer practised as a pleader in Negapatam.
 Around 1887, Saminatha Iyer migrated to Tanjore where he served as Public Prosecutor at the Tanjore district court.

 Politics

 Saminatha Iyer took an interest in politics during his practise as a pleader in Negapatam.
 During the early 1880s, he was elected to the Negapatam municipality and served as a member.
 In 1882, Saminatha Iyer took the lead in organizing the Madras Native Association branch in the district.
 He also set up a Negapatam branch of the Theosophical Society in 1883 and served as its Secretary.
 When the Madras Mahajana Sabha was formed in 1884, Saminatha Iyer became a corresponding member.

 In September 1885, Saminatha Iyer moved to Kumbakonam and succeeded Sir A. Seshayya Sastri as President of the Tanjore People's Association.
-He was the association's sole delegate to the first session of the Indian National Congress held in Bombay between December 25 and 28, 1885.
+He was the association's sole delegate to the first session of the Indian National Congress held in Bombay between 25 and 28 December 1885.
 Saminatha Iyer was subsequently made a "Rao Sahib".